 For instance, a property owner may be considered liable for a robbery that happened in an apartment parking lot late at night if the owner did not ensure the lot was properly lit to deter criminals.
 As an experienced Largo negligent security attorney like Scott Distasio could affirm, other examples of landowner negligence along these lines could include:

 - Failure to install functional locks

 - Failure to hire security personnel

 It is possible to recover for various forms of harm through a successful negligent security claim beyond the value of lost, stolen, or damaged personal property.
 Any bills for medical treatment made necessary by injuries sustained during a criminal act could be compensable through a lawsuit or settlement demand, as could:

 - Physical pain

 - Various long-term effects of permanent disfigurement or disability

-As per Florida Statutes §95.11(3), though, most prospective plaintiffs have four years maximum after suffering an injury due to negligent security to file suit.
+As per Florida Statutes §95.11(3), though, most prospective plaintiffs have two years maximum after suffering an injury due to negligent security to file suit.
 Any civil litigation pursued against a landowner who failed to prevent criminal activity would proceed separately from any criminal proceedings against the person who committed the crime in question.
 A knowledgeable negligent security lawyer in Largo could explain the state’s laws and litigation processes in more detail during an initial meeting.